John S. Rawls

 John Samuel Rawls (January 1, 1921 – May 11, 1993) was an American politician in the state of Florida.
 He served in the Florida State Senate from 1955 to 1961 as a Democratic member for the 4th district.
+He was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.